-Stocks wrapping a solid month
+Stocks notch best month since June

 |Change %

-Wynn Resorts may be no more, the name anyways, according to Casino.org.
-Founder Steve Wynn, who remains engulfed in legal issues for alleged sexual misconduct, has been targeted by the Nevada Gaming Control Board.
-Industry insiders are discussing whether the company will need to further distance themselves from Wynn with a name change.
-Wynn resigned from the company in February 2018.
+Wynn Resorts may be no more, the name anyway, according to Casino.org.
+Founder Steve Wynn, who remains engulfed in legal issues involving sexual misconduct claims, has been targeted by the Nevada Gaming Control Board.
+Industry insiders are discussing whether the company will need to further distance itself from Wynn with a name change.
+The founder resigned in February 2018.

 |Ticker